Skip to Content

 Basic hosting:

-1. Download your HTML app
+1. Download your malleable HTML file

 2. Upload to any static file host (GitHub Pages, Netlify, Vercel, etc.)